Schottky anomaly in a cavity-coupled double quantum well: Theoretical Model

 \section{Theoretical Model}

-We consider a spin-degenerate 2DEG localized in a wide DQW that is coupled to a uniform LC cavity mode polarized across the DQW, see Fig.~\ref{fig:1}.
-We describe such system using the Peierls substitution,
+We consider a spin-degenerate 2DEG localized in a wide DQW that is coupled to a uniform LC cavity mode polarized across the DQW, see Fig.~\ref{fig:1}. {Similar systems are commonly described in the length (dipole) gauge~\cite{PhysRevX.4.041031,PhysRevResearch.6.033097,PhysRevB.85.045304,PhysRevLett.105.196402,PhysRevLett.102.186402,PhysRevB.91.125409}.
+For a theoretical treatment of cavity-coupled mesoscopic systems, however, the velocity gauge where the coupling enters via the Peierls substitution is convenient for a semiclassical analysis.
+We thus start with the following Hamiltonian:}

 where $\bm k = (k_x, k_y)$ is the in-plane momentum of electrons, $\Psi_{\bm k, s}^T = (c_{\bm k, u, s}, c_{\bm k, d, s})$, $c_{\bm k, u, s}$ ($c_{\bm k, d, s}$) the electron field operator with momentum $\bm k$ and spin $s \in \{\uparrow, \downarrow\}$ corresponding to the upper (lower) minimum of the DQW, $\hat{N}_{\bm k}$ the electron number operator corresponding to the momentum $\bm k$, $\hat{J}_\nu$, $\nu \in \{z, \pm\}$, the dipole moment operator, $\eta_\nu$ the Pauli matrices acting on the $(u, d)$ subspace, $\eta_\pm = \eta_x \pm i \eta_y$, $\hat{\Phi}_\sigma$ corresponds to the Peierls substitution, $\hat{a}$ ($\hat{a}^\dagger$) the photon annihilation (creation) operator; $N_{\bm k}$, $J_\nu$, $\Phi_\sigma$ the ground state averages of corresponding operators; $\hat{n}_{\bm k}$, $\hat{j}_\nu$, $\hat{\phi}_\sigma$ the normal-ordered operators; $V_b$ the electrostatic bias between the upper and the lower quantum wells, $\Delta_0$ the hybridization of the DQW due to a finite overlap between the quantum wells, $\omega_0$ the bare cavity frequency, and $\xi_{\bm k}$ the electron dispersion, see Fig.~\ref{fig:1},